Data architectures for computers and mobile printing, interconnections

 Possible mobile data printing architectures: receipts or labels, reports

-BT printing: the most personal of all
+BT printing: the most personal and versatile of all.Personal mobile printer to terminal connection mode: via Bluetooth

 BT printing is generally reserved for mobile printers worn on a belt, close to the operator’s hand.
 Receipts or self-adhesive labels with barcodes or Rfid tags can be printed.
 The data to be printed is sent via the BT of the rugged smartphone carried by the operator.
 Table-top printers connected by BT are also conceivable: this is reserved for nearby terminals.